reanahub/reana-demo-atlas-recast/eventselection/README.md

-GitLab CI Tests
+Event Selection
 ===============

-This project serves for R&D with the GitLab CI system and the Docker images built from the ATLAS analysis releases.
+This is the Event selection part of the analysis.
+It uses the official analysis releases prepared by the ATLAS Analysis Software Group (ASG).